 Do you long for the simple charms of shaping and smushing, but can’t figure out how to integrate Play-Doh into your daily work routine without attracting undue attention?
 How awkward would a trip to Human Resources be?
 Even the most exhaustive employee handbook has no listing for “Play-Doh, abuse of.”
 There are no talking points, no rehab to recommend.

 On second thought, there could be a highly-specialized treatment center somewhere in, say, Malibu.
 Right now, someone is getting equine therapy to break the cycle of Play-Doh addiction.
 In case you’re unfamiliar with the modality, the Equine Psychotherapy website explains: “It is the discipline of using horses as a means to provide metaphoric experiences in order to promote emotional growth.”
 It sounds a lot like getting a horse to babysit so the human can go grab a cocktail.
 (Horse-sit: say it three times fast.)

-Now you can avoid the humiliation of being narced on by coworkers—and the deceptively pleasant-sounding shame spiral which follows—while enjoying the essence of Play-Doh every moment of every day, with no risk of sanctions.
+Now you can avoid the humiliation of being narced on by coworkers—and the deceptively pleasant-sounding shame spiral which follows—while enjoying the essence of Play-Doh every moment of every day with no risk of sanctions.
 Demeter Fragrance Library, the maker of such classic scents as Lobster and Funeral Home, offers Play–Doh cologne.
-In honor of World Play-Doh Day, the splash and spray are 25% off through September 19, 2016.

 Don’t be surprised if the scent inspires an admirer to pull on your pigtails.
 (Apparently, little boys used to do that to little girls they liked, but we can’t find anyone who’s seen or done it.)
 Guys, it’s unisex, so if you spritz it on, don’t be surprised if someone pulls on your man-bun.